openworld42/JavaTemplate/README.md

 Provides Java(TM) template files as an aid to help starting a new project.

-<p>To use it, simply copy over the files you want to use and delete the parts or files you don't need.</p>
+To use it, simply copy over the files you want to use and delete the parts or files you don't need.
 Take less files from the [stable 1.0.x branch](https://github.com/openworld42/JavaTemplate/tree/stable-1.0) if you dont need the full <b>JavaTemplate</b>.